 With these ten steps, .a 5.0 GPA, a 2400 SAT score and a 36 ACT score, you may have a chance of getting into the college of your dreams!
 A.M.Wired, page 1 With 24 seasons under its belt, Livingston High School will say goodbye to "A.M.
 Wired" in June.
 Its loss is highly anticipated.
 "A.M.
 Wired" will be replaced by "Teacher Swap," an all-new reality series featuring the mishaps that occur when LHS teachers switch classes.
 The Lance Readership Increases to Record High of Three By Brett Weiser-Schlesinger '14 In an achievement referred to as "unprecedented" by advisor Joseph Trad, Livingston High School readership of The Lance reached a record high of three readers after the successful release of the newspaper's March edition.
-According to reports, enticing and relatable headlines such as "Čivil Unrest in Sultanate of Brunei" and "Further Violations of Transgender Rights in North Dakota" brought readership to its all-time peak level.
+According to reports, enticing and relatable headlines such as "Civil Unrest in Sultanate of Brunei" and "Further Violations of Transgender Rights in North Dakota" brought readership to its all-time peak level.
 "This time around, we tried to put in an effort to appeal to the average Livingston High School student's interests, and are glad that we're finally catching on with the trends," said Lance editor Jordan Spector.
 The previous highest readership mark was two, set after the publication of the Summer 2013 edition, following the massive uproar in reaction to the newspaper's new logo.
 LHS Teacher Announces Bid for Presidency

 From left to right: vice presidential candidate Maryann Anderson, presidential candidate Joseph Trad, and First Lady hopeful Jennifer Johnson.
 Image credit: Rachel Geffner.
 By Morgan Levy '15 Livingston High School English teacher and Voice of Reason, Joseph Trad, has announced his candidacy for the 2016 presidential election.
 Trad will be running with the Party of Reason; the party's platform is abolishing "Pure Selfishness" in our selfish society.
 Future First Lady and English teacher Jennifer Johnson is thrilled about the campaign.
 "Selfishness has become a growing epidemic in our country.
 No one is more selfless and more equipped to take our country from the shackles of narcissism than Mr. Trad."
 Trad will be running with Vice President Maryann Anderson.
 Anderson, also an English teacher, looks forward to working with "the vice of all reason-I mean, the voice of all reason."
 The candidate has also announced that if elected, he will appoint English teacher Amanda Buyes Chief of Staff.
-While honored to be appointed, Buyes expressed some concerns "after Trad forced me to bow down in front of him and memorize the 'Constitution of Trad."
+While honored to be appointed, Buyes expressed some concerns "after Trad forced me to bow down in front of him and memorize the 'Constitution of Trad.'"
 Avid political enthusiast and history teacher Daniel Ippolito will be appointed Head of the CIA; math teacher Melissa Eisen, Secretary of State; and math teacher and wrestling coach Daniel Brill, Secretary of Defense.
 Brill feels that "Trad will make for an unbelievable leader."
 Serving as Head of the Department of the Treasury will be business teacher Thomas Garzon, who feels that "I never understand a word he [Trad] is saying, so I can just do anything I want."
 Running against Trad inthe Namaste Party will be English teacher Leon Alirangues.
 Alirangues feels no threat as "invertebrates have more backbone.
 Do we really want a commander-in-chief who prefers asparagus over steak?
 I think not."
-Alirangues' running mate is environmental science teacher Nuni-Lyn Walsh. that students barely have time to sleep, much less have fun."
-"Clearly we have to revise the way we teach," said another.
-"We can't make things too easy."
-Allegedly, Glatt is not only able to find the time to get sufficient rest while keeping up on assignments and extracurricular activities, but also manages to make occasional forays to the movie theater, the mall, and other venues.
-Students seem desperate to learn Glatt's secrets to happiness in high school, mobbing Glatt in the hallways with questions.
-When asked, Glatt only shrugged.
-"I don't think there's a secret, exactly," she said.
-"It's more like a personal thing to be able to juggle all these activities, to be honest.
-I mean...
-I think I'm just that great." features LHS Health Babies: Where Are They Now?
+Alirangues' running mate is environmental science teacher Nuni-Lyn Walsh.
+April 2014 Page 3 features LHS Health Babies: Where Are They Now?